wave-natHACKS/natHACKS2022/README.md

 ### More detailed explanation of Data Preparation and Model Creation

 ## Data Preparation
 > 1. We Chose Zuco 2..0 dataset.
 > 2. Extracted alpha, beta, gamma and theta waves and plot them as a normal plot for each type of wave
+> 2.1 zuco 2.0 dataset provided a matlab files with all the brain wave data.
+For each english word, it had corresponding alpha, beta, gamma, and theta information we extracted that and put them in a dictionary to use this map for furthur processing
 > 3. Stack each plot into a single image (stack them like in RGB channel).
 > 4. Save stacked image in .npy format.
 This is to retain each channel’s information and preventing it to be converted into simple RGB image
 > 5. use word2vec word embedder to help classify which the word.
 We used the cosine similarity algorithm of word2vec to greedily chose the most similar label for this word